knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Avoid social components (e.g. forums, chat, blogs, social media) when possible.

-1. Avoid requiring users to login with a username and password.
+1. Avoid requiring users to log in with a username and password.

 1. Document everything you do at every step and use version control software for every piece.

 1. Everybody should track their hours.
 Ideally hours should be tracked according to specific tasks.
 One good way to do this is to make every task a GitHub issue, and associate all hours with specific issues.

 1. Publish what you publish.
-Knowledge translation depends on dissemination; we need share what we’re creating[^6].
+Knowledge translation depends on dissemination; we need share what we’re creating[^9].

 	* Make all website content public, not password protected or behind a paywall.